-This classic and Newbery honor book published first in the 1940, starring Elmer Elevator.
+This classic and Newbery honor book was first published in 1940, starring Elmer Elevator.
 Elmer packs his bag (with two dozen pink lollipops, rubber bands, chewing gum, and a fine-toothed comb) and heads out on a rescue mission to save a flying baby dragon.
 Ages 4-8.

 Clever, creative and not-so-common third-grader Clementine lives in an apartment building in the city with her artistic parents: she’s like a modern-day Ramona Quimby who tackles all the big issues: being sent to principal’s office, getting a new sibling, having a best friend who is opposite of her, and more.
 There are more books in the series too!
 Ages 7-10.

 For any fans of the A Series of Unfortunate Events, this excellent collection features genius orphans battling an evil villain.
-Older kids will love trying to solve the brainteasers and mysteries.
-Ages 10 and up.
+Older kids will love trying to solve brainteasers and mysteries.
+Ages 10 & up.

 This 1961 Newbery Honor Book was likely required reading for parents when they were kids.
 Share the story of these New York City dwellers with your kids: Tucker the Mouse, Chester Cricket, Tucker and Harry Cat, who meet in the subway and explore the city like no one else can.
 Ages 6-9.

-This best-selling book about a little girl with big dreams has spawned several equally fun sequels (Iggy Peck, Architect and Ada Twist, Scientist).
+This best-selling book about a little girl with big dreams has equally fun spin-offs (Iggy Peck, Architect and Ada Twist, Scientist).
 The illustrations support the theme with a blocky font and grid background, and the bouncy rhyme begs to be read aloud.
-The awesome hook here is that Rosie is the descendent of the famous Rosie the Riveter and is determined to follow in her grandmother’s groundbreaking footsteps.
+The awesome hook here is that Rosie is the great-niece of the famous Rosie the Riveter and is determined to follow in her aunt's groundbreaking footsteps.
 Ages 4-8.

 One of several books by the dynamic duo of author Adam Rubin and illustrator Daniel Salmieri, you’ll find yourself suggesting this one for story time again and again.
 Dragons love tacos but they can’t eat spicy food.
 When your house burns down, lesson learned.
 Right?
 We also love Secret Pizza Party and Robo-Sauce by this duo.
 Ages 3-7.